 Graphically the game is both lighthearted and intense.
 It’s lighthearted based on the cel-shaded graphics – the colors are bright and vivid, the robots stand out against the background, and the explosions are fun to watch.
 It’s also intense though because the game has a lot going on at any given point.
 Explosions throw up smoke that clouds the screen some, parts are flying around, and enemies can spawn from random spots.
 It’s hectic, but fun as hell.

 There’s a bonus part to this game as well: cooperative play!
 Yay!
 You and a group of buddies can all join up either online or off for this side-scroller and take on the robots as an army.
 From my experience, it seemed like there were more robots to shoot just having 2 players alone, but I might be mistaken.
 Regardless though it was a huge help to have a second player – it’s always better to have someone else around to soak up some damage for you.
 At the end of the level the game will divvy out the nuts to each player based on their kills and skills.
 Do better and earn more for those precious upgrades.

 Shoot Many Robots is a great game that conjures up the spirits of its predecessors in the same genre (though it is nowhere as difficult as Contra thankfully).
 Priced to sell, the game has lots of replay value in attempts to get perfect ratings and the achievements, the co-op is great, and the game itself is just fun to play.
-Why not swill some cheap beer and go shootin’ some robots?Note: The Shoot Many Robots review was written based on the Xbox 360 version of the game provided by the publisher.
+Why not swill some cheap beer and go shootin’ some robots?Note: Shoot Many Robots was reviewed on Xbox 360.
+A digital copy of the game provided by the publisher.